Typetura/Typetura/README.md

 ### Custom properties

 This is powered by CSS custom properties and thus the syntax is different from that in normal CSS.
 You change the font size with the property `--font-size` and values are structured in an array with `value » breakpoint`.
 The value can be anything but it needs to be consistent throguhout the array and the breakpoint is in unitless pixel numbers.
+Note the breakpoints are based on the container width not the viewport width like regular media queries.

 ```css
 h1 {